Justice-Navigators/Team-3---Justice-Navigators/reflection.md

 - Created a Google docs that is accessible by the entire team.
 - I have updated the README with the other required sections: Team members, Responsible AI, User Instructions and placeholders for Prompt Library (Roland) and Featured Spec (currently assignned to MW but I will assist as needed)

- @Miquel assignment W9D1 states we have to use the specific file names src/app.py and rules.py.
+ @Miguel assignment W9D1 states we have to use the specific file names src/app.py and rules.py.
 We currently have it listed as python journal_companion.py

 ## Roland